hpatel21/drone/README.md

-# drone
+# Drone-Go Example

-Test Repo for Drone
+An example of a CI build pipeline with Drone and Go